sujitvasanth/openwakeword-simplified/README.md

 # openwakeword-simplified
-This is a simplified version of openwakeword https://github.com/dscripka/openWakeWord
+This is a simplified version of openwakeword https://github.com/dscripka/openWakeWord You can generate  your own onnx wakeword model using the notebook in this repo (taken from dscripta's github)

 You should have example folder with
 * model.py                        the library